compsult/MenuOptions/docs/source/FAQ.rst

 The clear button (or 'X') is not aligned correctly
 --------------------------------------------------
-There are 2 situations where this can happen.
+There are 2 main situations where this can happen.

 The first is when an input element is added dynamically (using javascript).
 The clear button is positioned using the jQuery UI position() function, which requires